 I could feel anxiety boiling up inside me.
 We had to leave for school soon, and it was going to be 89 degrees that day.
 I ask you, what fate could be worse than being the only kid in school wearing pants on a smoldering hot day?
 My calm self had vanished like the jumper.
 Now I was running around the house in a searching frenzy.

 That was just about the time that Emily’s older sister Maddie happened to notice that Cassie (my youngest) was all dressed for kindergarten and ready to go.
 The only thing was, her jumper, was so large, it hung down nearly to her ankles.

 Decide what day works best for your family…possibly Saturday mornings, or Sunday evenings, and hold a weekly family planning meeting.
-Discuss the upcoming week’s activities, deadlines and appointments, and add them to the family calendar.
+Discuss the upcoming week’s activities, deadlines, and appointments, and add them to the family calendar.
 Plan ahead for any activities that require any advance preparation like purchasing new shoes before football practice or baking cookies for an event.
-This will have a big impact on helping you stay in control and avoid unwelcomed surprises as the week progresses.
+This will have a big impact on helping you stay in control and avoid unwelcome surprises as the week progresses.

 Plan Ahead for Things That Need to Get Done at Home.

 The family huddle can also be a good time to plan the other things that need to get done at home each week.
 Have your family help decide what meals they would like to eat for the week.
 Be sure to create a grocery list to go along with the plan.
 Decide what household chores each person is responsible for completing that week.

 Another Super Helpful School Organizing Routine is to Prepare For School the Night Before.